 The relatively thin seat bottoms are padded with better than average leather in upper trims, and the dash can be warmed over with wood touches and soft materials.
 The seats are all-day spacious—road trips are rewarded in Benz’s cute ‘ute.
 No GLC is thin, but optional extras add touches that are just *chef’s kiss*.

-The rear seats are comfortable and spacious for three, with two caveats: First, the GLC crossover is better for hauling three abreast, and second, mild- to moderate-shoulder touching will be involved for 75-percentile adults and larger.
+The rear seats are comfortable and spacious for three.
+Mild- to moderate-shoulder touching will be involved for 75-percentile adults and larger.

 The rear-seat leg room is adequate for 6-footers to sit behind other 6-footers and the rear outboard seats can be heated as an option.